 The distance between the red dot and magnifier doesn't really matter as long as the red dot magnifier sight picture is clean and the reticle is centered.

-A significant gap between red dot and magnifier placement can make the top rail setup look sloppy.
+A significant gap between red dot and magnifier placement doesn't matter as long as the top rail setup doesn't look too sloppy.